Shailesh1808/GenScan/README.md

 ## Install:

-`garak` is a command-line tool.
+`genscan` is a command-line tool.
 It's developed in Linux and OSX.

 ### Standard install with `pip`

 Just grab it from PyPI and you should be good to go:

 ```
-python -m pip install -U garak
+python -m pip install -U genscan
 ```

 ### Install development version with `pip`

-The standard pip version of `garak` is updated periodically.
+The standard pip version of `genscan` is updated periodically.
 To get a fresher version from GitHub, try:

 ```
-python -m pip install -U git+https://github.com/NVIDIA/garak.git@main
+python -m pip install -U git+https://github.com/NVIDIA/genscan.git@main
 ```

 ### Clone from source

-`garak` has its own dependencies.
-You can to install `garak` in its own Conda environment:
+`genscan` has its own dependencies.
+You can to install `genscan` in its own Conda environment:

 ```
-conda create --name garak "python>=3.10,<=3.12"
+conda create --name genscan "python>=3.10,<=3.12"
-conda activate garak
+conda activate genscan
-gh repo clone NVIDIA/garak
+gh repo clone NVIDIA/genscan
-cd garak
+cd genscan
 python -m pip install -e .
 ```